-The projects below are great ways to practice your piecing/quilting.
+The projects below are great ways to practice your piecing/quilting and/or sewing.
 They require few supplies and usually can be completed in an afternoon.

 Learn how to make potholders and “mug rugs” using the “Flip and Sew” method.
 You will only need a few scraps of fabric to complete this quick and easy project.

 Learn how to make a simple eyeglasses case using leftover quilting squares.
 Beginners (and seasoned quilters) can use this easy project to practice with new block patterns, try out new quilting designs and/or experiment with different threads.

 Learn how to use your home printer to make unique fabric.

 Learn how to make this simple table runner using small scraps of fabric.
 Then find out how to use straight-line quilting to add texture to your project.